Now live

 18, the lowest in Canada alongside Manitoba and Quebec.
 Ontario’s minimum is 19.

-Will my existing casino account still work after July 13?
+Does my existing casino account still work?

 Does Alberta have self-exclusion?